-and buying qualify for exchange?
+Does my property qualify for exchange?

-Section 1031 of the tax code says real property held for productive use in a business or trade, or for investment, qualifies for exchange (this is called the qualified use requirement).
+Section 1031 of the tax code provides that real property held for productive use in a business or trade, or for investment, qualifies for exchange (this is called the qualified use requirement).
 That means your primary residence does not qualify and neither does property held primarily for sale and accounted for as inventory.
 So, if you purchased a property and are planning to flip it, the property does not meet the qualified use requirement and the transaction will not qualify for tax deferral under 1031.
 However, an investment property you have owned for longer than the two year period immediately preceding the sale will.

 TIP: It’s a good idea to own a qualified property for two years or longer before selling it in an exchange.
-If own the property for greater than two years and the IRS audits your exchange, it is unlikely they will question your investment intent for the property based on this length of ownership (however, please note that length of time of ownership is not the only element the IRS would consider when it comes to the qualified property analysis).
+If you own the property for longer than two years and the IRS audits your exchange, it is unlikely they will question your investment intent for the property based on this length of ownership (however, please note that length of time of ownership is not the only element the IRS would consider when it comes to the qualified property analysis).
 This doesn’t mean you cannot exchange a property you have owned for less than two years and, in fact, many investors will wait only one year, or a year and a day or a year which straddles two tax years.
 But the less time you own the relinquished property before selling it, the more challenging it might be to convince the IRS of your investment intent.

 What about personal residences?